turnkeylinux/dh-python/dh_pypy.rst

 -N NO_PACKAGE, --no-package=NO_PACKAGE	do not act on the specified package

+--remaining-packages	Do not act on the packages which have already been acted on by this command earlier in the same override.

 -X REGEXPR, --exclude=REGEXPR	exclude items that match given REGEXPR.
 You may use this option multiple times to build up a list of things to exclude.